ctorres80/ocs-osd-manager/README.md

 ## Testing environment
 Following the cluster for testing the playbooks:
-* OCP Cluster v4.3 with 3 masters
+* OCP Cluster v4.3 with 3 masters, IPI deployment
-* IPI deployment (fuly automated with OpenShift machinesets)
-* OCS v4.3 operator with loca-storage (Techpreview)
+* OCS v4.3 operator with local-storage (Techpreview)
 * OCS i3.8xlarge AWS instances with 4 local NVMes with 1.8TB size each